Get Puppet Enterprise First 10 nodes are free!

 At the center of your security posture is a full inventory of all your assets, and knowing them all (inside and out) is imperative.
 You need to understand the criticality of each asset so you can work with the security team and help calculate the risk of a breach.
 Not to mention, knowing your environment well will really help you when it comes time for an IT compliance or IT security audit.

-By collaborating together, ITOps and Security should view security and compliance as a “team sport” and share the accountability.
-By working together, they can have a huge impact on fortifying the security posture, ensuring business continuity, and protecting the organization’s trusted brand.
+By collaborating together, IT ops and Security should view security and compliance as a “team sport” and share the accountability.
+Together, they can make a huge impact by fortifying the security posture, ensuring business continuity, and protecting the organization’s trusted brand.
 It’s a win-win-win.

 It is crucial to proactively combat dwell time.
-The dwell time calculation is critical in determining the potential impact an organization may feel from a cyberattack.
-Hardening your IT infrastructure is essential to reducing your cyber risk.
+IT operations can be critical for shrinking the breach detection gap, because hardening your systems and infrastructure is essential to reducing your risk.
 The Center for Internet Security (CIS) offers guidance in the form of benchmarks or best practices for the secure configuration of a target system.

 Security Needs?
 Puppet Can Help